xueshanf/docker-s3ql/README.md

 To use the image:
 1. Create an AWS bucket.
 2. Create an IAM user with proper bucket policy.
-3. Copy authinfo2.sample to authinfo2 and configure with your S3 crendential to the s3 bucket.
+3. Configure authinfo2 with your S3 crendential to the s3 bucket.
 4. Run the image

         docker pull xueshanf/s3ql